Orbit

 A “diary” widget lets faculty jot quick notes about fragmented tasks (advising emails, committee work) throughout the day to make them easier to document for year-end reviews.

-An AI side-panel feature on Faculty Success that pulls data from various platforms used by faculty and drafts evidence statements, structures accomplishments, and suggests missing items.
+An AI side-panel feature on Orbit that pulls data from various platforms used by faculty and drafts evidence statements, structures accomplishments, and suggests missing items.